rachelrf/client-recon/IonicGuide.md

 --Note you may have a dependency warning, for stuff like  ios-sim and ios-deploy.
 To install those do npm install -g ios-sim and npm install -g ios-deploy.
 (You may have to use sudo)

 ## STEP 4.
-You should have Xcode install on your computer.
-You should all have it.
+You should have Xcode installed on your computer.
 If you don't.
-You can download and install Xcode from the Mac App Store by searchingfor xcode.
+You can download and install Xcode from the Mac App Store or just going to the website and clicking download.
+The reason we need Xcode is to run an emulator on the computer.
+I downloaded the 7.3 beta version.
+You can get away with not downloading Xcode and seeing the app in your normal chrome browser, however, it may not look/interact the same if you uploaded it to the app store.

+You can see if your emulator is working by typing. ionic emulate

+If not, try typing in the following command and it should work. sudo xcode-select -s /Applications/Xcode-Beta.app/Contents/Developer

 ## STEP 5.
 As well as the Xcode IDE you will also need to install the command line tools, this will allow ionic to build our ios application from the terminal.
 The first time ionic will try to run any of the required command line tools a window will popup asking for you to install them.
 If for some reason it doesn’t open a popup type this into the terminal:

 $ xcode-select --install

 ## STEP 6.